 12. Clue – Classic Edition

-The classic board game Clue is still one of the best board games for kids and adults alike.
+The classic board game Clue is still a top board game for kids and adults alike.
 One of the six legendary suspects has done away with Mr Boddy, but in which of the nine rooms?
 And which of the six weapons was used to commit this dastardly dead?
 Collect the right clues, make the right deductions, to determine who? where? which weapon? and you will solve the mystery and win the game.

 Promotes: Strategy, Mystery, Deduction